terminalcommandnewsletter/everything-chatgpt/README.md

 ## Data
 ### Session data
-A request can be made to `/api/auth/session` (literally, **in your browser**, however cannot work in an iframe or something similar because it doesn't have a `Access-Control-Allow-Origin` set up) to access data like the following:
+A request can be made to `/api/auth/session` (literally, **in your browser**, however cannot work in an iframe or fetch because it doesn't have a `Access-Control-Allow-Origin` set up) to access data like the following:

 ```
  user